google-deepmind/mujoco/doc/APIreference/functions_override.rst

 :ref:`mj_recompile` returns 0 if compilation succeed.
 In the case of failure, the given :ref:`mjModel` and :ref:`mjData` instances will be deleted; as in :ref:`mj_compile`, the compilation error can be read with :ref:`mjs_getError`.

+.. _mj_saveXMLString:

+Save spec to XML string, return 1 on success, 0 otherwise.
+XML saving requires that the spec first be compiled.

+.. _mj_saveXML:

+Save spec to XML file, return 1 on success, 0 otherwise.
+XML saving requires that the spec first be compiled.

 .. _Mainsimulation:

 These are the main entry points to the simulator.
 Most users will only need to call :ref:`mj_step`, which computes